QueensGambit/CrazyAra/README.md

 # CrazyAra - Deep Learning for Crazyhouse <img src="https://raw.githubusercontent.com/QueensGambit/CrazyAra/master/etc/media/CrazyAra_Logo.png" width="64">

-**The new C++ version for the MCTS can be found at: https://github.com/QueensGambit/CrazyAra-Engine**
+**The new C++ version of the engine can be found at: https://github.com/QueensGambit/CrazyAra-Engine**

                                       _